 ✔ Employee Engagement Support: How is the employee lifecycle supported, from onboarding and skills development, via knowledge sharing and social connections, to recognition and understanding employee voice?

 Pro tip: Include both content creators and end-users early in the process—when listing requirements and setting up the solution.
-Their feedback helps ensure your CMS supports real-world needs, workflows, and habits that might not show up in a technical feature list.
+Their feedback helps ensure your employee intranet CMS supports real-world needs, workflows, and habits that might not show up in a technical feature list.

 The right CMS isn’t just about features—it’s about what you can do with them.
 Here are a few ways an employee intranet CMS can support real business needs: